KunalSharma7666/Learning-and-Memory-IIITD-PSY306-Winter2024-Assignments-Presentation/README.md

-# Assignments and Project done in Learning and Memory course at IIITD
+# Assignments and Presentation done in Learning and Memory course at IIITD